rashi2002/fiable/README.md

 ## Description of the Problem

+To create an incentivized rewards app for biking to encourage use of bikes for short distance travel which allows the users to record thier rides, paths, discover their surroundings and helps to reduce pollution.

+## How we started?

 1. Initial Idea (Naol): "I was looking into https://www.ycombinator.com/rfs and when I was on there I noticed one of the requests for startups was transportation & housing, so I thought of facilitating some sort of relationship with users and short-distance personal transportation vehicles.
 After some brainstorming and chatting with friends, I eventually formulated an idea for an incentivized rewards app for biking."
 2. Meetings and Setup: Page Count, Authentication and Brainstorming.
 3. Convert this to a startup once the hackathon is over